KO6FCH/scoop-ham/README.md

 |[CQSSTV](https://www.cqsstv.com/)|:grey_question:|---|---|---|
 |[SDR++](https://www.sdrpp.org/)|:grey_question:|---|---|---|

 <sup>💯 - Everyone's using it.
 It works.
 It updates.
-Hell yeah.</sup>
+Hell yeah.

-<sup>✔️ - I use it regularly and it seems to work fine.
-It should be safe to download and update.</sup>
+✔️ - I use it regularly and it seems to work fine.
+It should be safe to download and update.

-<sup>⚠️ - User beware.
+⚠️ - User beware.
 This program is new to scoop-ham.
-It may not be up to date, you may lose settings between updates, etc.</sup>
+It may not be up to date, you may lose settings between updates, etc.

-<sup>❔ - Todo, investigating feasibility.</sup>
+❔ - Todo, investigating feasibility.</sup>